System Design Space

 Active pattern

-POST/command operations: payments, order creation, invoice issuance, workflow execution.
+POST commands such as payments, order creation, invoice issuance, or workflow start.

 How to implement

-• On retry with the same key and payload, return original result instead of creating a new operation.
+• If the same key arrives again with the same request body, the server returns the original result instead of creating a new operation.

-• Idempotency protects against duplicate delivery, but does not replace concurrency and invariant controls.
+• Idempotency protects against redelivery, but it does not replace concurrency control or business invariants.

-• For critical commands, store not only processed flag but also canonical response/reason code for replay.
+• For critical commands, it helps to store not only the processed flag, but also the final response or rejection code so that retries stay deterministic.

 Validation